Estimating the tail index of Pareto-type distributions from geometric records: Finite-sample performance and application

-In this section, the performance of the estimator $\hat{\gamma}_{\delta,m,n}^A$ is assessed through Monte Carlo simulations.
-We start by comparing the expectation and MSE of our estimator to those of Hill's and Berred's estimators.
-To this end, we fix $n=10$ records, $\gamma\in\{1,2,3\}$, and several values of the parameters $\delta$, $k$, and $\ell$.
-We then simulate $10{,}000$ sequences of i.i.d.~samples following the Pareto, Fr\'{e}chet, and log-logistic distributions for different values of the tail index.
+For the simulation study, we fix $n=10$ records, $\gamma\in\{1,2,3\}$, and several values of the parameters $\delta$, $k$, and $\ell$.
+We then simulate $10{,}000$ sequences of i.i.d.~samples following the Pareto, Fr\'{e}chet, and log-logistic distributions for each value of the tail index and the tuning parameters.
 From each sequence, all estimators are computed, allowing us to provide an estimate of their expectations and MSEs.
 Results are presented in Table \ref{table_mse}.

-When comparing our estimator with Hill's estimator, it is not immediately clear which values of $\delta$ and $k$ should be chosen so that the comparison is fair, since the two estimators rely on different tuning parameters and use the data in different ways.
-To address this issue, we introduce what we call the \emph{effective sampling size}, defined as the total number of units that must be measured in the sequential sampling process in order to obtain the observations used by the estimator.
-In the particular setting of destructive testing, this quantity reflects the actual sampling cost.
-Therefore, estimators can be compared by matching their effective sampling sizes, ensuring that they are based on the same amount of measured data.
-The median number of the effective sampling size comes in parenthesis in Table \ref{table_mse}.

 Several interesting conclusions can be drawn from this simulation study.